January 24, 2014 – Present

-Greg Winfree originally came to RITA in March 2010 and was sworn in as its fourth Administrator on October 23, 2013.
-During his tenure, Mr. Winfree has also served as the agency’s Chief Counsel, Deputy Administrator and Acting Administrator, and as chairman of the Department of Transportation's Innovation Council.
+Greg Winfree originally came to the U.S. Department of Transportation’s Research and Innovative Technology Administration (RITA) in March, 2010 and was sworn in as its fourth Administrator on October 23, 2013.
+As directed in the Omnibus Bill of 2014, RITA was elevated to the newly-created Office of the Assistant Secretary for Research and Technology, and on January 23, 2014, Mr. Winfree was sworn in as the Assistant Secretary.
+During his tenure, Mr. Winfree has also served as the agency’s Chief Counsel, Deputy Administrator, and Acting Administrator, and as chairman of the Department of Transportation's Innovation Council.

-Prior to his RITA appointment, Mr. Winfree served as Chief Litigation Counsel for Freeport-McMoRan Corporation, a leading international mining and natural resource producer; as Senior Litigation Counsel at Union Carbide Corporation; and as Director of Litigation for Wyeth Pharmaceuticals.
+Prior to his USDOT appointments, Mr. Winfree served as Chief Litigation Counsel for Freeport-McMoRan Corporation, a leading international mining and natural resource producer; as Senior Litigation Counsel at Union Carbide Corporation; and as Director of Litigation for Wyeth Pharmaceuticals.
 Prior to his in-house corporate legal work, Winfree was a Trial Attorney in the Housing and Civil Enforcement Section of the U.S. Department of Justice, Civil Rights Division.
 He started his legal career as an Associate at the Venable law firm in Washington, D.C.

-Administrator Winfree earned a B.S. degree in Communications/Public Relations from St. John's University and a J.D. from Georgetown University, where he served as Lead Articles Editor for The Tax Lawyer, the official publication of the American Bar Association Section of Taxation.
+Assistant Secretary Winfree earned a B.S. degree in Communications/Public Relations from St. John's University and a J.D. from Georgetown University, where he served as Lead Articles Editor for The Tax Lawyer, the official publication of the American Bar Association Section of Taxation.
 He carries a valid motorcycle endorsement and is an advocate for advancing safety for motorcyclists and other vulnerable road users.
 An avid rider, he is a founding member of the USDOT Triskelions Motorcycle Club and has ridden cross country on a number of occasions.